Most advertising isn’t interesting or fun to read. In fact, too often it is boring.

 Copywriter Guru Dan Kennedy, states that infomercials are the toughest media around.
 Imagine how you would do if your potential clients/customers/patients sat in front of you with a remote control in their hands.
 Imagine the pressure you’d be under, knowing that if you bore them for even a few seconds, they will point and click at you…ZAP…you’re gone!

 Imagine if you had to stand up to that kind of test.
 Would your marketing hold up to such intense scrutiny?
 Well you’d better think about it, because your marketing does face that same sort of pressure.

-If your prospective clients/customers/patients get bored, they won’t click you off, they’ll just dump the piece in the trash, or turn the page.
+If your prospective clients get bored, they won’t click you off, they’ll just dump the piece in the trash, or turn the page.
 Remember, boring marketing is ignored marketing!

 Looking for quick tips, hints and tricks to apply in your business?
 Great!
 Enter your details below to receive updates to help you move forward confidently, profitably.